criblpacks/cribl-google-gemini-rest-io/README.md

 * `google_gemini_splunk_default_index`: Default index for the Splunk output - defaults to `gemini`.
 * `google_gemini_splunk_default_sourcetype`: Default sourcetype for the Splunk output – defaults to `google:gcp:gemini`
 * `PROJECT_ID`: Set this to your Project ID.
-* `LOOKBACK_DAYS`: This is how far back, in days, the Collector will look for data when first initialized.  – defaults to `7 days`
+* `LOOKBACK_DAYS`: This is how far back, in days, the Collector will look for data when first initialized – defaults to `7 days`

 ## Upgrades